-New Zealand's biosecurity response arrangements are managed by the Ministry for Primary Industries (MPI) using a model based on the Coordinated Incident Management System (CIMS), variations of which are used by governments and emergency management services around the world.
+New Zealand's biosecurity response arrangements are managed by the Ministry for Primary Industries (MPI) using a model consistent with CIMS which implements international best practice.

-Historically, MPI has been solely responsible for resourcing biosecurity responses and, in consultation with stakeholders, for making final response decisions.
-With the commencement of the GIA Deed on 20 May 2014, MPI and beneficiary Signatories will make response decisions jointly.
+Historically, MPI has been responsible for resourcing biosecurity responses and for making final response decisions in consultation with affected stakeholders.
+With the commencement of the GIA Deed on 20 May 2014, MPI and beneficiary Signatories will share costs and make response decisions jointly.

-At any one time, MPI is managing a significant portfolio of responses, including responses outside of the scope of GIA.
-These responses differ in scale, scope, complexity and timeframe.
+At any one time, MPI is managing multiple responses, many of which are outside the current scope of GIA.
 The scope of the Deed as it applies to biosecurity responses is limited to unwanted organisms.
 However, MPI will work in the spirit of partnership with Signatories for responses that extend beyond this scope.